loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What can I do to help remove obstacles?
+- What additional resources can I provide for you between now and the next time we meet?

-- What do you like about my management style?
-What do you dislike?

-- I’m trying to make my 1-on-1s better and would appreciate your honest feedback on this one — what did you like about it, and what could be improved?
+- How could I do a better job communicating with you?

+- Do you feel you’re getting enough feedback?
+Why/why not?

 ## Career development

-- What are your big dreams in life?
-Are you making progress on them?
+- What can you do to take action or make progress on what we talked about today?

-- Have you ever felt undervalued here?

-- Where do you see your career in the next (2/5/10) years?
+- What capabilities do you want to develop?

+- What are your goals (for our group for you personally)

 ## Conversation starters

-- How’s it going?

-- What would you like to focus on at this meeting?
+- What have you been doing for fun lately?

+- Tell me about your week – what’s it been like?

-- How was your weekend?
+- How are your parents/grandparents?
+Where do they live?
+Do you visit them?

 ## Job satisfaction

-- Are you happy here?
-What makes you say that?

-- When was the time you enjoyed working here the most?

-- What do you think you could be doing differently?
+- What would convince you to leave for a job somewhere else?

+- How did that affect you?

+- What’s one thing about your job that, if we fixed, would make you never want to leave?

 ## Other

 - What haven’t you tried yet?

-- What’s one thing we could change about work for you that would improve your personal life?

-- If you had millions of dollars, what would you do every day?
+- As a kid, what did you want to be when you grew up?

+- What did you do for fun in the past that you haven’t had as much time for lately?

 ## Team and company

-- Do you help other members on the team?
-Do others help you when you need it?
+- What sort of resources could you use right now to make things more manageable?

+- What are some possible ways to get the solution you need?

 - What area of the company would you like to learn more about?

-- Is there anybody in the team that you find it difficult to work with?
-Can you tell me why?

 ## Work-life

-- When is your next vacation?
+- Is there anything that you’re struggling with?

+- How can I help…? (be more productive/happier at work/enjoy work more/etc)

-- If you could change one thing about your job today, what would you change?
+- What could we change about work that would improve the rest of your life?

-- How do you feel about your work/life balance?

 <!-- end of questions -->
 ### Key Updates 🔑